 If you talk freely with your doctor about your weight, and you keep diabetes and hypertension under close control, chances are you and your baby will be just fine.
 “Obesity might increase your risk, but remember that even so, the vast majority of babies and mothers are healthy and happy,” says Dr. Torgerson.

 Its that time of year again!
 New year celebrations have come around and with it, lots of alcohol is going to be consumed.
 In Victoria no doubt, all wineries in the Yarra Valley are going to be pouring many liters of wine.
 The wineries in the Barossa Valley in South Australia, I dare say are going to be even busier.
-Most of us however enjoy a good drop of wine or two.
+Most of us however enjoy a good drop of wine or two, all around the world whether it be in some lavish Lorne accommodation or in the Swisse Alps.
 The reason that it can help ward off some serious health issues is an added bonus but it is non-the less, no reason to consume it by the barrel.
 On the upside, here are three excellent reasons to say cheers to the coming new year and to your good health.

 Recent studies have shown that drinking a glass or two of red wine together with a meal, could quite possibly decrease your chances of having a heart attack, stroke, bowel and aero-digestive cancer as well as a whole plethora of other diseases.
 They say it might also be good for your brain and quite probably even increase your life according to some experts.